viraj-dhane/case-study-apex-capital-finance-analytics-ai-platform/README.md

 ```
 /*============================================================
 If we assume that there would be multiple chargebacks per transaction
-then we aggregate all chargebacks per transaction and left join on transactions table
+then we aggregate all chargebacks per transaction and left join on transactions table.
+This is to check - total chargeback amount should not exceed total purchase amount.
+Expected: 0 rows
 ============================================================*/
+--GRAIN: One row per transaction
 WITH cte_chargebacks AS (
 SELECT
     txn_id,
     SUM(chargeback_amount) AS chargebacks
 FROM APEX_CAPITAL.FINANCE.CHARGEBACKS
+GROUP BY txn_id
+),
+cte_transactions AS (
+SELECT
+    txn_id,
+    SUM(IFF(t.txn_type IN ('purchase', 'interest', 'fee'), t.amount, 0)) AS total_purchase_amount
+FROM FROM APEX_CAPITAL.FINANCE.TRANSACTIONS
-GROUP BY txn_id;
+GROUP BY txn_id
 )
+SELECT
+  t.txn_id,
+  t.total_purchase_amount,
+  cb.chargebacks,
+  (cb.chargebacks - t.purchase_amount) AS over_by
+FROM cte_transactions t
+LEFT JOIN cte_chargebacks cb
+  ON t.txn_id = cb.txn_id
+WHERE cb.chargebacks > t.total_purchase_amount;
 ```
 ________________________________________
 ### SECTION 2 – Python (Business Logic & Re-Pivoting)